quek-group/wrrp/README.md

 ## Usage

 ### Compilation
 wrrp.x can be compiled with both `ifort` and `gfortran`.
-The following dependecies are required:
+The following dependencies are required:
 - Intel MKL *or*
 - fftw2 and LAPACK